-Racial tensions in the United States have reached boiling point after protests in Charlotte against police killings of black men turned increasingly violent, forcing the North Carolina governor to declare a state of emergency in the city.
+Racial tensions in the US have reached boiling point after protests in Charlotte against police killings of black men turned increasingly violent, forcing the state governor to declare a state of emergency in the city.

 The protests began on Tuesday after a police officer killed Keith Lamont Scott, a 43-year-old black man.